size 1.50 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

-Are your mixes sounding thin and your drums hitting weak?
+Are your mixes sounding thin and disconnected when they finally hit the bus?
 I found a fix.
-Let's keep it 100—one of the…
+As producers, we're…